top of page

 Confidentiality

 Individuals can find out if we hold any personal information by making a ‘subject access request’ or ‘Right of Access’ under the Data Protection Act and the General Data Protection Regulation.
-Please contact admin@Discoverdifference.co.uk to make a request.
 We will then supply to you:

 A description of all data held about you